 You can drive to the South Rim via the south or the east on Highway 64.
 The price to enter Grand Canyon National Park is $25 per vehicle for a week-long permit (this gives you access to both the South Rim and North Rim).

-I drove to the South Rim from the east, which I would definitely recommend as the viewpoints are so much quieter than the ones at the village.
+I rented a car and drove to the South Rim from the east, which I would definitely recommend as the viewpoints are so much quieter than the ones at the village.

 If you’re not interested in driving to the canyon, you can do a day trip from Las Vegas like this Grand Canyon tour (which includes a helicopter flight over the canyon!).

 Mather Point is often used as a first viewpoint of the canyon.
 Also take a look at Yavapai Point or Hopi Point, which are popular for sunrise and sunset shots of the canyon.